 The actual word given to Israel to serve as the Name of God is spelled YHWH in the English equivalents of the Hebrew consonants.
 It is not the full phrase “I AM WHO I AM” but rather an archaic form of the Hebrew verb HYH, “to be,” with the meaning “HE IS.”
 Out of respect for the third commandment, Jews after the Babylonian exile (c.
 597–537 BC) ceased to pronounce the divine name at all, but instead substituted the title “Lord,” in Hebrew adonai, in Greek kyrios.
 Thus the God of Israel is called ho kyrios, “the Lord” in the New Testament.
 This sheds light on the meaning of the phrase, “Jesus is Lord!”
 (Rom 10:9; 1 Cor 12:3).

-The Hebrew language was written without vowels until the middle ages, when Jewish scribes developed a vowel-writing system.
+The Hebrew language was written without vowels until around AD 700, when Jewish scribes developed a vowel-writing system.
 The form YHWH, however, was written with the vowels for adonai, the word Jews actually pronounced.
 The English translators of the King James Version did not understand this system, and in a few instances combined the Hebrew consonants of YHWH (called the tetragrammaton, lit. “the four letters”) with the Hebrew vowels of adonai to form the erroneous name “Jehovah.”
 Catholic tradition addresses God with neither the mistaken form “Jehovah” nor the ancient pronunciation “Yahweh,” but uses “LORD” to refer to the God of Israel, in keeping with the practice of Jesus and the Apostles.
 In most English Bibles, “LORD” in caps represents YHWH in the Hebrew text, while “Lord” in lower case represents the actual Hebrew word adonai.

 The concept of “name” in Hebrew culture was of great significance.
 The “name” represented the essence of the person, and invoking the name made the person mystically present.
 Therefore, God will speak of the manifestation of his presence in the Temple as the “dwelling of his Name” in various places of the Old Testament.